erikcorry/understanding-lisp-1/README.md

 Since the `cal` instruction ignores its argment this stub works by inspecting the instruction that called it to find the real destination!

 The assembly starts with a simple `0`.
-Again, this is a word before the real code for storing the accumulator/argument.
+Again, this just reserves space for a word before the real code for storing the accumulator/argument.

-It temporarily stores the return address in a fixed position, `rx`.
+The `dap rx` instruction temporarily stores the return address in a fixed memory location, `rx`.

 Then it loads the actual destination, using the return address to locate it.
-For this it uses self-modifying code again, writing the next instruction (`.+1`).
+For this it uses self-modifying code again, overwriting the address part of the `lac` instruction, located by adding one to the assembler's current-address register
+(`.+1`).
 It writes the actual destination to the last instruction of the stub, ready for a tail call.
 (It does this by modifying an assembler macro called `exit` which is equivalent to `jmp .` - see page 20 of the report.)

-Then it does a `jda` subroutine call to `pwl` which is a push subroutine that pushes the return address onto the interpreter's stack.
+Then it does a `jda` subroutine call to `pwl` which is a push subroutine that will push the return address onto the interpreter's stack.

 After the push, it restores the accumulator from address 100, which was the argument to whatever routine it is calling.
 Then it uses the self-modified